How Does a Fixed Fee Divorce Work?

 Whilst these do not form part of the divorce process, they are part of the necessary details of your settlement following a divorce and it is often better to agree the details on these elements before finalising your divorce, usually between the Decree Nisi being issued and the Decree Absolute being granted.

 This could allow you to agree to a clean break order if you do manage to agree all the details of the financial settlement prior to your divorce, providing there are no ongoing maintenance payments being made for your ex-spouse or your children.
 This means that you and your ex can be completely severed from each other financially, which means there can be no future claim for financial support beyond what is agreed.

 Should you decide to get divorced using a fixed fee divorce service from Co-op Legal Services, we will have an initial telephone consultation with you to discuss your circumstances in detail.
 This will enable us to prepare the necessary documents to get your divorce started.
 During this conversation we will get all the information we need to begin the divorce process for you.

 Getting divorce advice without the jargon about your financial settlement and the arrangements for your children will help you to understand your rights and responsibilities and provide you with the clarity you need to move forward with your divorce.

 If during the initial conversation we both find that there are elements of your divorce that are too complex for a fixed fee divorce, we are happy to blend the fee structure for you.
 This could result in the straightforward parts of your divorce being completed on a fixed fee basis, with the other, more complex parts being completed using our fixed hourly rate service, ensuring that you complete your divorce in the most cost effective way.

-Whilst this is a low cost option, if you have shared property and children with your spouse, a DIY Divorce will probably not give you the legal support you need to get the best possible outcome in your financial settlement.
+Whilst this is a cheap divorce option, if you have shared property and children with your spouse, a DIY Divorce will probably not give you the legal support you need to get the best possible outcome in your financial settlement.